mogzame/etchasketch2/README.md

 # etchasketch2
-This is my attempt to create etch a sketch for the second time.
+This is my attempt at creating etch a sketch for the second time.